heigvd-software-engineering/grpc-examples/kubernetes/README.md

 > This command can take some time.

-- Create the envoy proxy deployment and service
+- Create the envoy proxy deployment and service.

-> Verify that the port setup in the [envoy.yaml](../envoy-grpc-web-proxy/envoy.yaml) is correct
+> Verify that the port setup in the [envoy.yaml](../envoy-grpc-web-proxy/envoy.yaml) is correct.

 ```sh
 kubectl apply -f envoy.deployment.yml -f envoy.service.yml